Coming Back, and Everything’s Different

 (more…)

-No Comments on Fabric Modding: Adding Food Properties to Items
+4 Comments on [Legacy 1.21.8] Fabric Modding: Adding Food Properties to Items

 This post was written for Minecraft Java 1.21.6 and Fabric Loader 0.16.14.